canonical/kafka-operator/docs/how-to/oauth.md

   --topic test
 ```

-The OAuth user should be able to authenticate, but you should see an `Authorization failed` error
+The OAuth user should be able to authenticate, but you will see an `Authorization failed` error
 since the user does not have the necessary permissions to create a topic.

 To resolve the authorisation issue, you can use the `charmed-kafka.acls` command